What we do

-IFEP is inherently collaborative, working with artists, activists, storytellers, innovators, teachers, like-minded organizations and people of all types and at all levels of society to encourage creative expression and amplify the message that, if we stand by when someone else is silenced, we too may be silenced one day.
+IFEP works with with artists, activists, storytellers, innovators, teachers, organizations and people of all types and at all levels of society to encourage creative expression and amplify the message that, if you stand by when someone else is silenced, you too may be silenced one day.
 IFEP has launched four initiatives to spread the word.

 One Monument, Many Voices